Violevo/2PC-Valorant-Colorbot/README.md

    - The processed data (mouse movement and triggerbot signal) is sent over USB to a **Raspberry Pi Pico**.
 8. **The Pico Relays Signals to the Mouse Circuit Board**:
    - The Pico decodes the data and relays it through **SPI** to the mouse’s PCB, adding the received movement to the sensor data and simulating mouse movement.
-   - When the triggerbot signal is received, the Pico outputs a voltage to simulate a mouse click.
+   - if a triggerbot signal is received, the Pico outputs a voltage to short the left click button and simulate a mouse click.

+     for more info on SPI, see [Wikepedia](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface)
+---
+### Visualisation

 ![image](https://github.com/user-attachments/assets/3bc80cc7-9d33-45fb-a8aa-60e86ab7a49a)

 ---